Logomorph/MacroKeyboard/README.md

 # Macro Keyboard
 A 15-key Arduino-based, bluetooth wireless, mechanical macro keyboard.
 I made this to improve my workflow at work and to avoid the finger gymnastics characteristic to iOS development.
+It charges and can be programed on-the-fly via USB-C.
 # Glamour shots
 ![](/rsc/final3.jpg)
 ![](/rsc/final1.jpg)